 After the deity of Jesus, the crucifixion is perhaps the most contested issue about his life between Christians and Muslims.
 His death on the cross is taken as an almost indisputable fact of history, to the point where it’s not even questioned.
 Yet the Qur’an makes the bold claim that he was not crucified.
 This is what the Qur’an says about the crucifixion of Jesus:

 They did not kill him, nor did they crucify him, though it was made to appear like that to them; those that disagreed about him are full of doubt, with no knowledge to follow, only supposition: they certainly did not kill him.
 God raised him up to Himself.
 God is almighty and wise.
 [4:157-158]

-The points we have covered in this article are important because they have great implications on God’s attributes of love and mercy.
+The points we have covered in this article are important because they have great implications for God’s attributes of love and mercy.
 We owe so much to our Creator.
 Our eyesight, for example, is something that we could never repay God for.
 Since God bestowed countless gifts on humanity without us even asking for them, what does this tell us about God’s attributes?

 The very act of creation bears witness to God’s abundant love and mercy.
 So to deny that God can forgive us is to deny God Himself, for He has mercy inscribed in His nature:

 Just who were the early Christians groups who believed Jesus was not crucified?
 How is the Qur’an a fulfilment of Old Testament prophecy that the Messiah would not be harmed?

-These are just some of the important questions that are answered in our upcoming book, “Jesus: Man, Messenger, Messiah
+These are just some of the important questions that are answered in our book Jesus: Man, Messenger, Messiah